gcanti/fp-ts/docs/modules/ReadonlyArray.ts.md

 ## unzip

-The function is reverse of `zip`.
-Takes an array of pairs and return two corresponding arrays
+This function is the inverse of `zip`.
+Takes an array of pairs and return two corresponding arrays.

 **Signature**